bible-technology/scribe-docs/docs/scribe/Manage Project/Projects/p3-3-import project.md

 Note: **Scribe** allows to **Import** and **Export** USFM (Unified Standard Format Markers) files and MD files.
 It also supports TSV resources in OBS Translation Notes

-**Importing the project allows the users to merge it while offline** Visit this page for more information on [Offline Merge](./p3-4-offlinemerge.md)
+**Importing the project allows the users to merge it while offline**.

+Visit this page for more information on [Offline Merge](./p3-4-offlinemerge.md)

 <video controls src="/assets/importbfile.mov" width="100%" type="video/mov"/>